RichNye/richnye.github.io/_posts/2025-10-23-introduction-to-continuous-deployment.md

 I'm fairly happy with where it is now, actually.
 I guess my future plans are more overarching than Ansible generally.
 I'm currently looking at Docker and Kubernetes, and I've managed to get the API running in a container using my own Dockerfile.
 I don't see a reason why Ansible will be needed here, perhaps I need to look at GitHub Actions and how they combine with creating Docker images?
 Maybe Ansible will come into it after all?
 I'm not entirely sure yet, but you can expect future posts about this when I am.

 ## Learning Progress
 As mentioned, I've been learning containerisation of apps using Docker and starting to dip my toe in the world of Kubernetes this week.
 I want to do a massive shout out to [Jeff Geerling](https://www.jeffgeerling.com/) for his YouTube tutorials on both Ansible and Kubernetes.
-While they can be a bit longwinded sometimes (that's just the nature of livestream VODs), sometimes it's nice to have a slower and calmer tutorial series rather than a cram!
+While they can be a bit longwinded sometimes (that's just the nature of livestream VODs), it's nice to have a slower and calmer tutorial series rather than a cram!

 Thanks for reading, please do feel free to email me with thoughts, feedback, whatever else.